matinnuhamunada/27255_genomics_course/_episodes/01-introduction.md

 ## Importing Data into Galaxy
 There are several ways we can input our data into Galaxy.
 We can upload datasets from our local machine, fetch from a public repository such as Zenodo, or reuse data from Galaxy history.

 **We will inform you how to fetch your raw sequencing data when it is ready**.
-In the meantime, we can do an exercise using the data from **last year (2021)**, which are available from Aileen's (previous TA) history.
+In the meantime, we can do an exercise using the data from **previous year (2022)**, which are available from [Zenodo](https://zenodo.org/record/6475902).

 Let's login to Galaxy and import this data into our history:
 1. Go to [https://usegalaxy.eu/](https://usegalaxy.eu/){:target="_blank"}
 2. Click `Login or Register`.
 Create an account and activate (if you hadn’t so)
-3. Go to Aileen's history at: [https://usegalaxy.eu/u/aileen/h/nanoporesequencesmastercourse](https://usegalaxy.eu/u/aileen/h/nanoporesequencesmastercourse){:target="_blank"}
+3. Import the data by pressing the `Upload Data` button on the upper right corner and choose the `Paste/Fetch data` button at the bottom window.
-4. Import the data by pressing the `+` button on the upper right corner and click `import`. _Note that this only works if you are on the same server._
+4. Change the name from `New file` to `barcode07.fastq.gz` and paste the zenodo link: `https://zenodo.org/record/6475902/files/barcode07.fastq.gz` into the box.
-5. Rename the history to _"27255_raw_2021"_
+5. Press start to download

 <iframe src="https://drive.google.com/file/d/1_5GT66NGPE07TGLrI5CcaCF9ULCg_V0i/preview" width="640" height="480" allow="autoplay"></iframe>

 > ## Discussion 01
-> Each item in the history are the samples raw reads that has been demultiplexed.
+> Each item in the Zenodo repository are the samples raw reads that has been demultiplexed (one strain each).
 > 1. How many gigabytes of data are there?
 > 2. How much data was generated for an average sample?
 > 3. Why do we have uneven distribution of data for each samples?